v6b/v6/rocket-booster-template/README.md

 Edit or add route definitions in `src/index.ts`.
 Please read the examples and route definition section below for more details.

-- Run `npm run dev` to preview Reflare with local development server provided by [Miniflare](https://miniflare.dev).
+- Run `npm run dev` to preview Reflare with local development server.
 - Run `npm run deploy` to publish Reflare on Cloudflare Workers.